mathiasbynens/jquery-placeholder/README.md

     $('input').placeholder();

+### CSS

+The plugin automatically adds class="placeholder" to the elements who are currently showing their placeholder text.
+You can use this to style placeholder text differently:

+     input { color: #000; }
+    .placeholder { color: #666; }

 ## Notes

 The plugin automatically checks if the browser supports the HTML5 placeholder attribute for inputs natively.
 If this is the case, the plugin won’t do anything.